nixworks/public/news/2010/05/1/README.md

 ##### Thoroughbred racing
 ### [In thoroughbred racing, Super Saver, ridden by Calvin Borel, wins the 2010 Kentucky Derby. ](/news/2010/05/1/in-thoroughbred-racing-super-saver-ridden-by-calvin-borel-wins-the-2010-kentucky-derby.md)
-_Context: 2010 Kentucky Derby, Super Saver, Calvin Borel, thoroughbred racing_
+_Context: Calvin Borel, Super Saver, thoroughbred racing, 2010 Kentucky Derby_

 ##### Nalchik
 ### [At least one person is killed and 21 others are injured at a horse race in Nalchik, Kabardino-Balkaria. ](/news/2010/05/1/at-least-one-person-is-killed-and-21-others-are-injured-at-a-horse-race-in-nalchik-kabardino-balkaria.md)